timvink/mkdocs-charts-plugin/README.md

 - write docs
     - page on how it works
-- use the plugin in the print-site demo
 - promote the plugin
+  - blogpost, twitter
+  - plugin wiki
+  - refer to it from table-reader
+  - add to demo in print-site
 - add plotly express backend also?
+- examples with altair

 # Credits